wearemd/spa-starter/README.md

 ### 📁 `src`
 ##### `index.html`
-The actual `index.html` used to render the website
+Used to render the website

 ### `.tool-versions`
 Tells [asdf](https://github.com/asdf-vm/asdf) which version to use locally for each language